Rajeshkanth/easy_transfer/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Payment Application Overview
+# Easy Transfer Overview

-This document provides an overview of the payment application's frontend and backend structure.
+This document provides an overview of the payment application's frontend structure.

 ## Frontend (React)